okx/okexchain-docs/building-modules/wasm-module/vscode-cosmy-wasmy.md

 - Contract invocation: Show how to deploy the contract to the testnet, instantiate it, and execute the smart contract functions.
 - Contract query: Demonstrate how to query the internal state of the contract.

-You may have noticed that writing smart contracts isn't within the scope of this section.
+You may have noticed that writing smart contracts isn’t within the scope of this section.
 This section is intentionally customized to make it as easy to understand as possible and avoid the complex risks of smart contract development.
 If you want to learn more about OKCWasm contract code development, you can refer to the [CosmWasm documents](https://docs.cosmwasm.com/docs/), as OKCWasm is developed based on CosmWasm.

 ### Contract compilation